huntermacd/lb-ebook-poc/src/ebooks/jponch-sample/chapters/chapter-7.md

 ---
-title: "Thinking the project is \"done\""
+title: Thinking the project is "done"
 layout: chapter
 ---